 Anytime, if you ask me (I don’t need a reason to bust out our hurricane glasses and put them to good use) but also on hot summer days, when you feel like a little tropical escape, and of course, to celebrate Mardi Gras!

+What is a Hurricane Drink?
 The History of the Hurricane Cocktail

 The hurricane cocktail’s history is deeply entwined with New Orleans, hence why it is totally appropriate for Mardi Gras celebrations.